ZMizgalski/Coding_da_Vinci_Backend/README.md

 - Museum database

 ## Setup
-- Run `npm i`
+- Install Python
-- Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+- Install requirements.txt

 ## Usage
 1. Create a folder named you like.
 2. Inside your folder, open console and paste: `git clone https://github.com/ZMizgalski/Coding_da_Vinci_Backend.git`
 3. Then you are ready to go just open it in any Editor.
-(I prefer VSCode) [Download here](https://code.visualstudio.com/)
+(I prefer Pycharm) [Download here](https://www.jetbrains.com/pycharm/)

 ## Project Status
 Project is:  _complete_ .